-There is the potential to include human voices that occur at the same time as the gunsht in these incident audio snippets.
+There is the potential to include human voices that occur at the same time as the gunshot in these incident audio snippets.
 We retain incident audio snippets indefinitely as evidence.
 We also use information collected to support, expand and improve our software algorithms as well as our gunfire detection and notification methods.
 Sensors are often installed in densely populated urban areas.
 They are not designed or tuned to capture human voices, but it is possible they could pick up a human voice.
 Human voices are not impulsive and do not typically trigger the sensors, and unless accompanied by an impulsive sound no audio snippet would be transmitted out of the sensor and preserved as an incident audio snippet.
 The human voice would be temporarily cached on the sensor for 30 hours and would then be written over and permanently deleted.
-Information collected from loud impulsive sounds ("incidents") is used to provide information to our customers regarding those incidents, but shared information is limited, by both our technology and our privacy policies, to the audit snippet containing the incident.
+Information collected from loud impulsive sounds ("incidents") is used to provide information to our customers regarding those incidents, but shared information is limited, by both our technology and our privacy policies, to the audio snippet containing the incident.

 Our handling and storage of data is subject to a variety of laws and regulations, including regulation by various government agencies and various state, local and foreign agencies.
 The U.S. federal and various state and foreign governments have adopted or proposed legislation that regulates the monitoring and collection of personal information of individuals and that mandates security requirements with respect to certain personally identifiable information.
 In the United States, the Federal Trade Commission and numerous state attorneys general are imposing standards for the online collection, distribution, use and storage of data by applying federal and state consumer protection laws.
-The lack of a clear and universal standard for protecting such inform ation means, however, that these obligations may be interpreted and applied in a manner that is inconsistent from one jurisdiction to another and may conflict with other requirements or our practices.
+The lack of a clear and universal standard for protecting such information means, however, that these obligations may be interpreted and applied in a manner that is inconsistent from one jurisdiction to another and may conflict with other requirements or our practices.
 Any failure or perceived failure by us to comply with privacy or security laws, policies, legal obligations or industry standards or any security incident that results in the unauthorized release or transfer of sensitive corporate information, personally identifiable information or other customer data may result in governmental enforcement actions, litigation, fines and penalties and/or adverse publicity, and could cause our customers to lose trust in us, which could have an adverse effect on our reputation and business.

 California enacted the California Consumer Privacy Act (the "CCPA"), which became operative on January 1, 2020.
 The CCPA requires covered companies to, among other things, provide new disclosures to California consumers, and affords such consumers new abilities to opt-out of certain sales of personal information.
-The CCPA is the subject of proposed regulations of the California Attorney General that were released on October 10, 2019 but have yet to be finalized.
-Aspects of the CCPA and its interpretation remain unclear at this time.
+On June 1, 2020, the California Attorney General submitted the final implementing regulations for review to the Office of Administrative Law and the enforcement of the CCPA by the California Attorney General began on July 1, 2020.
 The impact of the CCPA on our business or operations, may require us to modify our data processing practices and policies and to incur substantial costs and expenses in an effort to comply.